msalemor/gpt-assistants/README.md

-# gpt-assistants
+# GPT Assistants

-A collection of OpenAI Assistants
+A collection of OpenAI Assistants.

+## assistant-01